The short answer

 Giuseppe Angeli - Elijah Taken Up in a Chariot of Fire, 1740

 Proponents of this hypothesis do not limit their theories to the Bible, but will tell you that all ancient religions have their source in some sort of contact between ancient man and visitors from other planets.
-This hypothesis is called “ancient astronauts” or “ancient aliens”, and was in part popularized by the History Channel program, “Ancient Aliens”.
+This hypothesis is called “ancient astronauts” or “ancient aliens”, and was popularized in part by the History Channel program, Ancient Aliens.

-Is it even possible that these passages in the Bible support for the idea of extraterrestrial creatures?
+Is it possible that these passages in the Bible support the idea of extraterrestrial creatures?
 To answer this question we need to understand two important things: what counts as evidence and the role of modern prejudice in our thinking.

 Are there UFOs in the Bible?
 No.

 In the same way, just because it is possible to interpret certain passages in the Bible as supporting an ancient aliens hypothesis does not mean that the Bible provides actual support or evidence for that theory.
 Remember, but the Bible can be interpreted in almost any way if you are creative enough.
 The question is not, “can we interpret the Bible in this way?” but “what is the right way to interpret the Bible?”
-As there is no actual, real, concrete evidence, we have to conclude that aliens are not in the Bible.
-That said, I think it’s important to address why modern people might find the idea of the ancient aliens hypotheses attractive.
+As there is no actual, real, concrete evidence, we must conclude that aliens are not in the Bible.
+That said, I think it’s important to address why modern people might find the idea of the ancient aliens hypothesis attractive.

 Belief in aliens allows belief in the supernatural